UrbsLab/STREAMLINE/README.md

 STREAMLINE is an end-to-end automated machine learning pipeline for tabular biomedical and general supervised learning workflows.
 The current codebase supports binary classification, multiclass classification, and regression, with integrated feature learning, feature importance, feature selection, base-model training, classification ensembles, summary statistics, dataset comparison, replication, and PDF reporting.

-This repository is the most up-to-date starting point for the current refactored STREAMLINE pipeline.
-The older documentation site remains useful for background and historical context, but the README and notebooks in this repository best reflect the current 11-phase implementation.
+This repository is the main starting point for the STREAMLINE v3 release and its current 11-phase implementation.

 ## What Is Included In This Version